nikkilr88/egghead-asciicasts/using-chrome-developer-tools-elements/lessons/misc-chrome-devtools-elements-debug-with-style.md

 ![img kitten styles](../images/misc-chrome-devtools-elements-debug-with-style-elements-styles-selector.png)

 Then you can go over here and you can look at this little visualization which is incredibly useful.
 This is a nested hierarchy of all the different things that are contributing dimensions to whatever element that you have selected.
-I don't know if you've ever been in the situation where you're trying to tweak CSS to make sur everything shows up correctly.
+I don't know if you've ever been in the situation where you're trying to tweak CSS to make sure everything shows up correctly.
 If you have you know how frustrating it can be to be like, "Oh my god, where the hell did that extra three pixels come from?"
 This is where this is a total lifesaver.

 ![Margins Visualization](../images/misc-chrome-devtools-elements-debug-with-style-margins-visualization.png)